polymatrix-games/polymatrix-generators/README.md

         All-pay
         -g Multiunit: Indicates that the multi-unit generators should be used -t types : Number of types per player
         -v val : A string representing the valuation of all items for all player types.
+Each value represents the marginal valuation for receiving the next copy of the item.
+Example:
+            - Additive valuation : '5 5 5 5' is an additive valuation function for four items where
+              the value of a single copy is 5.
+            - Subadditive valuation : '10 7 7 3' is a sub-additive valuation function for four
+              items.

 - **Graph structure parameters**: